Ipswich Tramways Company

 Ipswich Tramway Company horse tram conductor

-A blow up of the above photo showing the conductor (right), who is in informal attire, in contrast to the two uniformed figures to his right, who are almost certainly employees of the Great Eastern Railway company.
+An enlargement of the above photograph showing the conductor (right), who is in informal attire, in contrast to the two uniformed figures, who are almost certainly employees of the Great Eastern Railway Company.
 The man on the left appears to be wearing an armband, signifying that he is probably a 'porter' or 'out porter'.

 Ipswich Tramway Company Horse Tram No 3 Derby Road Station